ryderbelserion/Feather/README.md

 # Feather
-A neat little gradle plugin with anything I need.
+a gradle plugin with a slew of neat utilities